 Types of Loans

 The Budget Control Act (BCA) of 2011 was signed into law on August 2, 2011.
 The Act significantly affects graduate and professional students.
 Effective for loans made beginning on or after July 1, 2012, graduate and professional students are no longer eligible to receive Federal Direct Subsidized Loans.
 The annual loan limit for graduate and professional students remains unchanged at $20,500, but this amount will now be limited to Direct Unsubsidized Loans.
 Also, effective July 1, 2012, graduate and professional students are no longer eligible to receive the rebates associated with Unsubsidized and Graduate Plus Loans.
-Therefore, the Department of Education will charge an origination fee of 1.069% for Unsubsidized Loans and 4.276% for Graduate Plus Loans.
+Therefore, the Department of Education will charge an origination fee as follows:

 Direct Unsubsidized Loan